cskroonenberg/R_Tree/README.md

 # R_Tree
 C++ Implementation of the R(ange) Tree Data Structure for efficiently handling spatial data.

-NOTE: The current version of this repo is not stable and still includes print statements for development purposes.
+NOTE: The current version of this repo is not stable and includes print statements for development purposes.

 <figure>
 <img src=doc/tree_diagram.png>